gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ## 6. Sample application

-For a functional sample of an host application, have a look at the `@sample/host` application of the `squide` sandbox on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/host).
+For a functional sample of an host application, have a look at the `@sample/host` application of the `@squide` sandbox on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/host).